epiforecasts/scoringutils/README.md

 something like `summarise_by = c("model", "quantile")` or
 `summarise_by = c("model", "quantile", "range")` (note again that some
 information is duplicated in quantile and range, but this doesn’t really matter for grouping purposes).
-When aggregating, `eval_forecasts` takes the mean according to the group defined in `summarise_by` (i.e. in this example, if `summarise_by = c("model", "location")`, scores will be averaged over all forecast dates, forecast horizons and quantiles to
+When aggregating, `score` takes the mean according to the group defined in `summarise_by` (i.e. in this example, if `summarise_by = c("model", "location")`, scores will be averaged over all forecast dates, forecast horizons and quantiles to